THE NEWADVENTURES OF BAMTAN

 appear in live-action wraparound segments) and was joined by the Super 7 in an extended ninety-minute

-in 1980, New Adventures moved to NBC with Super
+Adventures moved to NBC with Super 7 (sans Tarzan) in

-7 in a block called Batman and the Super 7.
-In Japan,
+a block called Batman and the Super 7.
+In Japan, the series

-to portray their characters in live-action one last time in Legends of
+characters in live-action one last time in Legends of the Superheroes:

-the Superheroes: two one-hour specials produced by Hanna-Barbera for NBC in
+two one-hour specials produced by Hanna-Barbera for NBC in 1979 loosely based

-replace Soule as Batman in the last two versions of Super Friends.
-Homage
+Batman in the last two versions of Super Friends.
+Homage to the

 segment.
 The Bat-computer’s bat-shaped design served as the inspiration for the